 The Group participates in the Mandatory Provident Fund Scheme (the "MPF Scheme") under the Hong Kong Mandatory Provident Fund Schemes Ordinance ("MPF Ordinance") for those employees employed under the jurisdiction of the Hong Kong SAR.
 The MPF Scheme is a defined contribution retirement plan administered by independent trustees.
 Under the MPF Scheme, the employer and its employees are each required to make mandatory contributions to the scheme at 5% of the employees' relevant income which is defined in the MPF Ordinance and subject to a cap.
-Voluntary contribution is made by the Group to certain employees and employees instead of the mandatory contribution which is subject to a cap.
+Voluntary contribution is made by the Group to certain employees and employer's contribution to those employees is calculated at 5% of the relevant income of those employees instead of the mandatory contribution which is subject to a cap.